 Get a quote

-- GetResponse's price plan is $4 per month lower than AWeber.
+- GetResponse's price plan is only slightly lower than AWeber.

 - If you have more than 25,000 subscribers, you're likely to be better off with AWeber, as you're required to contact them to get a quote, meaning it's negotiable and they could offer you lower fee than GetResponse's ($250 up to 50,000 leads).

 GetResponse is cheaper than AWeber all the way up to 25,000 leads.
 But if you have >25,001 subscribers - assuming "Get a quote" means "negotiable", AWeber might offer you a competitive rate.

 Autoresponder function is what we're paying the monthly service charge for.
 With the lowest price plan, both AWeber and GetResponse offer comprehensive autoresponder, web form creator and drag-and-drop email editor, mobile preview and integration with list builder apps.

 One "bonus" feature that both AWeber and GetResponse provide is the landing page builder.